Special EventsNewAccess to the Railway Timetable Tel: 01825 722370 You're on the Bluebell Railway web site

 Victorian Coaches

 We have a set of four Metropolitan Railway coaches, known as the Ashbury Stock, or the Chesham Set.
 These coaches carried the majority of the Bluebell's passengers in the early sixties, but from 1967 they were stored out of use, except for the occasional outing for filming work.
 Between 1992 and 2006 the volunteer-led restoration of these coaches has seen a transformation from stripped out shells (due to dry and wet rot) into magnificently restored period pieces.
-A sum of £40,000 has been raised, covering the costs of materials.
+A sum of £40,000 was raised, covering the costs of materials.

 New Year Vintage Train - Jon Bowers - 1 Jan 2007 The first two, the guard's brake coach, 387, and the seven-compartment third class coach 394 were completed in January 1999.
 The overhaul of the two other coaches, "composites" with both first and third class compartments, was then started, with 368 returning to service in May 2002, and 412 completed in December 2006.